-b) shall advise any public authority, within which jurisdiction any water source or part thereof occurs, on matters pertaining to the management, conservation, and development of the water source. c) shall report annually to the State Authority on the status of compliance with federal and state laws, and regulations and plans on all water sources in the state. d) may establish local area management committees and stakeholder groups to work with the authority. e) advice the State Authority on the demarcation of river reserves and other zones of protection. f) may regulate the development of any dam, reservoir, or impoundment on any water source.
+Ŷ Acts/ Enactments/ Ordinances Review on Acts/ Enactments/Ordinances Recommendations b) shall advise any public authority, within which jurisdiction any water source or part thereof occurs, on matters pertaining to the management, conservation, and development of the water source. c) shall report annually to the State Authority on the status of compliance with federal and state laws, and regulations and plans on all water sources in the state. d) may establish local area management committees and state lave, and state lave, and state. d) may establish local area management committees and state. f) may regulate the development of any dam, reservoir, or impoundment on any water source.
 Section 49 (1) Notwithstanding anything to the contrary contained in any written law, the Authority may, by notice in writing, order any person or public authority to: a) prevent water taken from a water source from being wasted or improperly used; and b) take, within a specified time, specified measures, or precautions to protect the quality of water in the water source.
 Section 127 The Authority may, with the approval of the State Authority, by notification in the Gazette, make such rules or regulations, as may appear to be necessary or expedient for carrying out the provisions of this enactment, and without prejudice to the generality of the foregoing, for all or any of the following matters: Sub-section g: Measures for efficient management practices in conserving, augmenting, and distributing resources.
-Sub-section h: Resource use efficiency and conserving.
+Resource use efficiency and conserving.
 Sub-section m: Recycling of water.